C. E. Barham

 C. E. Barham (September 28, 1904 – February 23, 1972), nicknamed "Juicy" and "Cap", was an American politician.
-He served as a Democratic member of the Louisiana State Senate.
+He served as the 43rd lieutenant governor of Louisiana from 1952 to 1956.

 Life and career

 Barham attended Northwestern State University and Louisiana State University.

 In 1948, Barham was elected to the Louisiana State Senate, serving until 1952, when he elected to the Louisiana lieutenant governorship, serving under Governor Robert F. Kennon.
 He served until 1956, when he was succeeded by Lether Edward Frazar.

 Barham died in February 1972, at the age of 67.